18F/united/README.md

 An experimental atomic css prototype framework, developed for prototyping patterns for cloud.gov.
 (See [cloud.gov style](https://github.com/18F/cg-style) and the [cloud.gov pattern library](https://styleguide.fr.cloud.gov/))

 ## What it does
 United is an _experimental_ atomic css utility class framework (similar to [Basscss](http://basscss.com/), [Tachyons](http://tachyons.io/), or [Solid](http://solid.buzzfeed.com/)) that allows designing for a wide expressive gamut without modifying css.
 Utility classes are single-use immutable classes that can be chained together to create more sophisticated presentational styles.
+[See the demo](https://federalist-proxy.app.cloud.gov/site/18f/united/build/prototypes/).

 ## What problem this solves
 Among other things, a utility class framework can be helpful to prototype new patterns in a pattern library without modifying production code.
 It allows a designer or developer to get into design with minimal classing/naming overhead, and can provide tight integration with Sketch files built with similar base principles.